How to prepare houseplants for Summer

 It goes without saying that when Summer rolls around, air-conditioning usage increases.
 Be wary that this may dry out the environment, which will shock your plants.
 Fluctuations in temperatures can damage your houseplants just as much as a long period of heat or cold.
 If you have any plants sitting in zone for a blast from the air-con, these will need to be moved as they will dry out too quickly.
 Subtle breezes from open windows may be OK, as these won’t directly shock the plants, so if you need to cool down your environment, a cracked window may be the better option.

 Adequate watering is the key to indoor plant care at any time of the year.
 Not enough water will cause your plant to dry out and get brown leaves.
 Too much water will cause your plant to become limp.
 While watering is important all year round, it becomes especially crucial in the Summer as the heat will evaporate the water a lot faster than normal.

 When watering your plants in the Summer, you need to avoid using cold water as this may shock the roots.
-Stick to room-temperature liquids and water in the morning if possible, as this will allow for the plant to be soaked through all day.
+Stick to room temperature liquids and water in the morning if possible, as this will allow for the plant to watered well.

 Fertilize/feed when needed (at least once a month)

 Some of your plants may have lasted the entire Winter and Spring without any fertilisation, but now is the time to get your fertiliser out and give your plant a good energy boost.